-Board of Education Riverdale Local School District 20613 State Route 37 Mount Blanchard, Ohio 45867
+Members of the Board Riverdale Local School District 20613 State Route 37 Mt.
+Blanchard, OH 45867

-We have reviewed the Independent Auditor's Report of Riverdale Local School District, Hancock County, prepared by Julian & Grube, Inc., for the audit period July 1, 2019 through June 30, 2020.
+We have reviewed the Independent Auditor's Report of Riverdale Local School District, Hancock County, prepared by Julian & Grube, Inc., for the audit period July 1, 2020 through June 30, 2021.
 Based upon this review, we have accepted these reports in lieu of the audit required by Section 117.11, Revised Code.
 The Auditor of State did not audit the accompanying financial statements and, accordingly, we are unable to express, and do not express an opinion on them.